-Barcelona From Home: The Best Virtual Tours of Barcelona
+Barcelona From Home: The Best Virtual Online Tours of Barcelona

 Barcelona is a a visual feast, a city with boundless culture and fairytale architecture.
 It has museums galore, some of the world's most iconic landmarks, and chic and funky neighborhoods to explore.
 Not to mention the delectable tapas.

-If you're stuck at home or can't explore Barcelona in person, you can travel to Barcelona online.
-Let's take some DIY virtual tours of Barcelona's fabulous must see sites.
+If you're stuck at home or can't explore Barcelona in person, you can travel to Barcelona online for free.
+Let's take some virtual tours of Barcelona's fabulous must see sites.
 Sip on sangria or nibble on some jamón ibérico as we cyber experience some Spanish culture.

 Best Virtual Tours of Barcelona Landmarks

 1. Arc de Triunfo

 The Arc de Triunfo is a triumphal arch in Barcelona.
 It was built in 1888 when Barcelona hosted the Universal Exposition and served as the main access gate.